Clone an Oracle database backup

-During cloning, SnapCenter mounts the log backup for recovery operations.
+During cloning, SnapCenter mounts the optimal number of log backups based on SCN or dat and time for recovery operations.
 After recovery, the log backup is unmounted.
 All such clones are mounted under /var/opt/snapcenter/scu/clones/.
 If you are using ASM over NFS, you should add /var/opt/snapcenter/scu/clones/*/* to the existing path defined in the asm_diskstring parameter.

 While cloning a backup of an ASM database in a SAN environment, udev rules for the cloned host devices are created at /etc/udev/rules.d/999-scu-netapp.rules.
 These udev rules associated with the cloned host devices are deleted when you delete the clone.

 |In a Flex ASM setup, you cannot perform clone operation on Leaf nodes if the cardinality is less than the number nodes in the RAC cluster.|